 There are many variables when factoring in both the upfront cost and energy savings associated with ASHPs.
 However, Rewiring America estimates the representative upfront cost before incentives is $8,000 for a 1,500 square foot home, $14,000 for a 2,000 square foot home, $20,000 for a 3,000 square foot home, and $35,000 for a 4,000 square foot home.
 However, these prices can vary significantly based on the home, labor costs, and model type.
 Fortunately, there are many incentives to help reduce the cost of ASHPs.

-The Inflation Reduction Act provides a tax credit of $2,000 for all consumers purchasing an ASHP and provides rebates up to $8,000 for low- and moderate-income consumers.
+The Inflation Reduction Act currently provides a tax credit of $2,000 for all consumers purchasing an ASHP and will provide rebates of up to $8,000 for lower- and moderate-income consumers starting in the spring or summer of 2024.
 Learn more about IRA incentives here.
 Additionally, your electric utility company may offer a rebate or discount as well.
 For example, ComEd offers a rebate ranging from up to $1,350 to $2,000, depending on the type and energy efficiency quality of the ASHP.

 ASHPs are much more energy efficient than furnaces and A/C units, so they should also save you a lot of money.
 However, the amount of cost savings depends on the changing price of natural gas and electricity.
 In the state of Illinois, we have a relatively high cost of natural gas and low cost of electricity, which helps make this a smart decision.
 Furthermore, when you switch to electric heating, your electric utility company may offer you a lower rate, helping to save even more money.
 Additionally, because the ASHP replaces both the furnace and A/C unit, this can cut your yearly maintenance costs.
 Finally, if you fully electrify your home, you can eliminate the fixed costs from your gas utility company, potentially saving you hundreds of dollars a year, depending on your gas utility company.